COPAA Online Training

 You can search by product type (classes, learning paths, webinars).

-Webinar Icon Stand alone webinars offer an option for those who may not want to engage in a full learning path, but are interested in a single webinar topic.
-Most of our webinars are on demand and pre-recorded.
-The live webinars are noted in our upcoming events calendar and in the description of the event.
-The live webinars may be in a roundtable format or more informal format.
-Please check the description for details.
+Stand alone webinars offer an option for those who may not want to engage in a full learning path, but are interested in a single webinar topic.
+We offer both on demand and live webinars.
+Live webinars are noted in our upcoming events calendar and in the description of the event.

 E-publications are either stand alone publications or a series of publication pulled together on a particular topic.
 We are offering e-publications for those who prefer to read (rather than watch a webinar) and all of the materials are downloadable to your device.